supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_05_Lab1_Ex1_Deploy_Sentinel.md

 1. Close Notepad.

-1. In Microsoft Sentinel, select the **Watchlist** option under the Configuration area.
+1. In Microsoft Sentinel,On the left menu, select the **Watchlist** option under the Configuration area.

 1. Select **+ Add new** from the command bar.